ovh/docs/pages/network/bring_your_own_ip/bring-your-own-IP/guide.en-gb.md

 ### Is changing the campus of an imported IP range possible?

-It is not possible to change the campus of an imported IP range for the whole range.
-However, with the new split functionality, it is now possible to move blocks of size /24 between different French campuses.
-If you chose a French campus at the time of ordering and the order was placed after 1 January 2023, you can move your /24-sized IP blocks between data centres located in France (Roubaix, Gravelines and Strasbourg).
-For blocks larger than /24, or for moves between campuses located in different regions, you would have to cancel the product and order it again.
+It is not possible to change the campus of an imported IP range.
+However, as an exception, if you selected Roubaix, Gravelines or Strasbourg at the time of ordering and the order was placed after 1 January 2023, you can move your /24-sized IP blocks between those data centers.
+Please note that this is not guaranteed to work if the /24 block was previously sliced.
+For blocks larger than /24, or to move your blocks between campuses located in other locations, you would have to cancel the product and order it again.

 ### How will I know which OVHcloud DNS servers will handle the ARPA zone for my imported IP?